JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/rest_api_1/index.md

 video: "https://www.youtube.com/watch?v=cj8yw1u__D0"
 ---

 Hello everyone!
 Welcome to the PyCharm FastAPI Tutorial Series.
-In this tutorial we are going to implement REST APIs for our User module.
+In this tutorial, we are going to implement REST APIs for our User module.
 Before moving forward, I need to speak about Pydantic and its benefits.

 ## Pydantic